nabu-platform/types-binding-flat/README.md

 Interesting to note:

 - We added a root record to indicate the repeating nature of the declarations
-- The "allowPartial" on the root record indicates that not all the records must be matched for it to be valid.
-You can set this on any record
+- The "minOccurs" on the elements record means it is optional.
+The maxOccurs is set to 0 which means it is unbounded.
+Default for both these fields is 1.
 - A mixture of separator based with fixed length.
 If the record is shorter than defined by the fields, the remaining fields are null.
 If the record is too long, you will get a parse exception.
+You can however explicitly set a length on the record as well which means it will also throw an exception if the record is shorter.

 ## Additional Notes